-CREATIVE CONTROL: The author loses almost all creative control of content.
+CREATIVE CONTROL: The author loses almost all creative control of the content.

-ROYALTY: One of the loudest complaints one hears is about how low royalty rates are compared to self-publishing.
-But, publishers do take all the risks.
-They have invested in you, the author.
-Big self-publishing companies pay more but not that much more.
+ROYALTY: One of the loudest complaints is about how low royalty rates are compared to self-publishing.
+But publishers do take all the risks.
+They have invested in the author and expect some returns.
+More prominent self-publishing companies pay more but only a little more.

-MARKETING: Increasingly, authors have to promote their own book even in traditional publishing.
+MARKETING: Increasingly, authors must promote their books even in traditional publishing.

-AUTHOR COPIES: The author will receive only a few free copies, but will be allowed to buy more at a special author-discount.
+AUTHOR COPIES: The author will receive only a few free copies but can buy more at a special author discount.

 Photo: Old manuscript, medieval English.(Image from Pixabay.)